 If you’re learning French, you will likely study “Standard French.”
 This is based on the language of Paris and not any regional French variety.

-But what if you visit some other parts where French is spoken?
-You will need to understand what people are saying there, too.
+However, what if you visit other regions where French is spoken?
+You will need to understand what people are saying there as well.
 Plus, if your job demands French from that region.

 French is a Romance language spoken by millions of people across the globe.

-The 2022 OIF statement shows 321 million French speakers, but Ethnologue reports the figure to be 309 million.
-With 29 French-speaking countries, French is one of the few languages with a presence on all five continents.
+The 2022 OIF statement reports 321 million French speakers, whereas Ethnologue reports 309 million.
+With 29 French-speaking countries, French is one of the few languages present on all five continents.

-With a vast number of French language populations and nations where it is widespread, there are different regional variations and idioms of French.
+With a vast number of French-speaking populations and nations in which it is widespread, French exhibits regional variation and idioms.

 Table of Contents